for The Unschooling Project

 The base fee for one year of Unschooling Project, through the day (10AM- 4PM), is Rs.1,80,000.
-This can be paid in two instalments– one in February and the other in October.
+This can be paid in two instalments– the first one during enrolment and the other in December.
 Also, since we customise learning journeys based on every child’s needs, the fee too can be customised depending on your budget (and requirement).

 You can contribute to help other children learn and also avail scholarships to help your child get the most out of Quest’s services.
 Please contact us if you’d like to discuss this.